Levisnkyyyy/portfolio/README.md

 Thank you for visiting! this is my personal portfolio available at: http://benlevi.me

 I finished making it by August 2019, using HTML, Sass and jQuery.
 I didn't know React at this particular point.
-I assume that my coding abilities have changed since I started using React, I hope you'd be able to see it.
+I assume that my coding abilities have changed since I started using React, I hope you'd be able to see it with my other projects.

-I don't have any projects shown at my website because I didn't finish them yet.

 ### Are you a recruiter?
 Please visit my other projects: